 On the Advanced Tab in HippoLauncher you can also set the process to no longer run on HippoLauncher start.
-This setting is saved, but will be lost on installing a new version of software.
+In ver4.5.4 and above the autmated EDID emulation is off by default and must be turned on in the Advanced Tab.

-- Automated EDID Emulation Off On Automated EDID Emulation ensures that HippoLauncher start all physically conne video outputs are emulated.
-Alternatively if no ZooKeeper is present a 1920x1080@60 display will be emulated ensure remote access is possible and Hippotizer is configured in line with best practices. to
+Automated EDID Emulation Off On ?
+Automated EDID Emulation ensures that on HippoLauncher start all physically connected video outputs are emulated.
+Alternatively if no ZooKeeper is present a 1920x1080@60 display will be emulated to ensure remote access is possible and Hippotizer is configured in line with best practices.